Neal Marshad: Career

-In 1998, Marshad worked as segment producer and cinematographer on the TV special Saturday Night Live: The Best of Phil Hartman, collaborating with writer/director Tom Schiller and actors Phil Hartman and Jan Hooks which became the last tribute to Hartman in a special send off by all the current and past SNL cast members who worked with Hartman including Candice Bergen, Dana Carvey, Danny DeVito, Will Ferrell, Chris Kattan, Steve Martin, Mike Myers, Chris Rock, Adam Sandler, and William Shatner.
+In 1998, Marshad worked as segment producer and cinematographer on the NBC Network TV special Saturday Night Live: The Best of Phil Hartman which aired on June 13, 1998, collaborating with writer/director Tom Schiller and actors Phil Hartman and Jan Hooks.
+The film Marshad produced is the last tribute to Hartman in a special send off by all the current and past SNL cast members who worked with Hartman including Candice Bergen, Dana Carvey, Danny DeVito, Will Ferrell, Chris Kattan, Steve Martin, Mike Myers, Chris Rock, Adam Sandler, and William Shatner.
 Al Franken was one of the writers as well as Conan O'Brien and others.